 Note: You must assign a score to a particular test case, depending on the difficulty level of the test case.

-Repeat the steps illustrated in 5A to add more test cases.
+- Repeat the steps as illustrated above to add more test cases.

-Refer to the Coding question: test cases topic for more information on test cases.
+- Refer to the Defining Test Cases for Coding Questions article for more information on test cases.

-B. Click Upload as .zip to upload multiple test cases.
+- Click on the Bulk Upload as Zip to upload multiple test cases.

-i.
-In the Upload Test Cases dialog box, click Choose File to upload a zip file that contains test cases from your local system.
+- Click the Choose File button to upload a zip file containing test cases from your local system.

-ii.
-Click Upload to upload the zip file.
+- Click on the Upload button to upload the zip file.

-This method is preferred when either the size of input and output is large, or the number of test cases is large.
+Note: This method is preferred when either the size of input and output is large, or the number of test cases is large.
 The input files in the zip are named input000.txt, input001.txt, and so on.
-The output files are named output000.txt, output001.txt and so on.
+The output files are named output000.txt, output001.txt, and so on